hzhreal/HTOS/docs/USAGE.md

 ---

-`/sfo write`: Accepts a param.sfo file, you can patch the key-value pairs it contains
+`/sfo write`: Accepts a param.sfo file, you can patch the key-value pairs it contains.

 **Arguments**:
 `sfo`: The `param.sfo` file.